I I

 The basic wind velocity is given as vb = vb,0cdircseason where the fundamental value of basic wind velocity vb,0 is defined in EN1991-1-4 §4.2(1)P and its value is provided in the National Annex.
 Altitude correction may also be specified in the National Annex for EN1991-1-4 §4.2(2)P. The directional and season factors are generally cdir = 1.0 and cseason = 1.0.
 For particular cases values smaller than 1.0 may be specified in the National Annex for EN1991-1-4 §4.2(2)P.

 The terrain categories are illustrated in EN1991-1-4 Annex A. The transition zones between terrain categories are specified in EN1991-1-4 §A.2.
+For a description of the terrain categories 0, I, II, III, IV see Calculation of peak velocity pressure.

 m